T. S. Stribling: Death and legacy

 Stribling and his wife returned in 1959 to live in his hometown of Clifton, Tennessee.
-During his final months of declining health, the couple stayed in Florence, where he died on July 8, 1965.
+During his final months of failing health, the couple stayed in Florence, where he died on July 8, 1965.
 He is buried in Clifton.

 The Stribling home was donated to the city of Clifton in 1946.
-Following the author's death, the city has operated this residence as the T.S.
+Since the author's death, the city has operated this residence as the T.S.
 Stribling Museum, a house museum and library devoted to his life and career.
 The museum building is listed on the National Register of Historic Places as part of Clifton's Water Street Historic District.

 Laughing Stock: The Posthumous Autobiography of T.S.
 Stribling (1982), was compiled from the author's manuscripts by Randy Cross and John T. McMillan, doctoral students at the University of Mississippi.
 It was published posthumously.